-They also told us that where appropriate they discussed smoking, alcohol consumption and diet with patients during appointments.
+The dentists told us that where appropriate they discussed smoking, alcohol consumption and diet with patients during appointments.
+A dental hygienist was employed at the practice to provide cleaning and advice on oral hygiene and promoting good oral health.

 The practice had a selection of health promotion leaflets available within the patient waiting area, which provided advice and instructions to help patients maintain and improve their oral health.